pixelwizard2/pixelwizard2/README.md

-### 👋 Hi there, I'm Hyeontae Son! 👋

-👀 I'm an AI Engineer with a passion for technology and innovation.
-I'm currently seeking opportunities in IT (AI Engineering & etc) in Korea and worldwide.

-🌱 I'm continuously learning and staying updated with the latest advancements in the tech industry.

-💞️ I'm open to collaborations with professionals and developers from around the globe.
+"Hello, I am Hyeontae Son, an AI Engineer driven by a passion for technology and innovation.
+Actively seeking opportunities in IT, including AI Engineering, both in Korea and globally.
+Committed to continuous learning and staying abreast of the latest technological advancements.
+Open to global collaborations with professionals and developers."